vaishnavm217/RMS-EDF/README.md

 # RMS-EDF
-Program simulation RMS and EDF scheduling ibn RTOS
+Program simulation RMS and EDF scheduling in RTOS using python